caktus/django-project-template/docs/provisioning.rst

 ------------------------

 Secret information such as passwords and API keys should never be committed to the source repository.
-Instead aach environment manages is secrets in ``conf/pillar/<environment>/secrets.sls``.
+Instead, each environment manages its secrets in ``conf/pillar/<environment>/secrets.sls``.
 These ``secrets.sls`` files are excluded from the source control and need to be passed to the developers out of band.
 There are example files given in ``conf/pillar/<environment>/secrets.ex``.
 They have the format::